πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Days 1–2: Cairns & Great Barrier Reef

-Start in Cairns and dedicate a day to the Great Barrier Reef.
-Numerous operators run day trips from Cairns Marina — options range from snorkelling on the outer reef to helicopter scenic flights.
-For a more personalised experience, sail from Port Douglas to the Agincourt Reef (the outermost ribbon reef accessible by day boat).
+Start in Cairns and dedicate a full day to the Great Barrier Reef.
+Numerous operators run day trips from Cairns Marina β€” options range from snorkelling on the outer reef to introductory diving, glass-bottom boat tours, and helicopter scenic flights.
+For a more personalised experience, sail from Port Douglas to the Agincourt Reef (the outermost ribbon reef accessible by day boat), where visibility often exceeds 20 metres and marine life is extraordinary.

 Days 3–4: Daintree & Cape Tribulation

 Drive north to the Daintree Rainforest and Cape Tribulation.
-Stop at Port Douglas for lunch, cross the Daintree River on the cable ferry, and immerse yourself in the world's oldest rainforest.
-Sleep in the rainforest at a campsite north of the river.
+Stop at Port Douglas for lunch at the Sunday markets or along Macrossan Street.
+Cross the Daintree River on the cable ferry ($30 return for a vehicle) and immerse yourself in the world's oldest rainforest β€” a 180-million-year-old ecosystem that predates the Amazon by tens of millions of years.

 Days 5–6: Atherton Tablelands